Route and measure

 A red cross appears at the selected location on the map.

 - The new event will be associated with the route (route name) from the LRS Network that the event location intersects.
-In cases where the input location intersection may have more than one route in the registered LRS Network (overlapping routes), a dialog box prompts you to choose which route you prefer the event to be associated with.
+In cases where the input location intersection may have more than one route in the registered LRS Network (overlapping routes), a widget prompts you to choose the route from the possible routes.

 The start date defaults to today's date, but you can choose a different date using the date picker.
 The end date is optional, and if it is not provided, the event remains valid now and into the future.